liturgiko/doxa/README.md

 _Currently, the window's version of DOXA has some issues._

-The DOXA executable files for Mac OS and Windows can be downloaded from the [Releases page](https://github.com/liturgiko/doxa/releases).
-Follow the instructions found there.
+The DOXA executable files for Mac OS and Windows can be downloaded by clicking the word _Releases_ on the right, and following the instructions found there.

 DOXA only needs to be installed once.
 After that it automatically checks for a new release and prompts the user for permission to install it.
 The source code for each release is also provided.